RetroDECK/ES-DE/INSTALL-DEV.md

 C++ CMake tools for Windows
 ```

-If you intend to use both MinGW and MSVC on the machine, it's probably better to exclude CMake and install it manually as described in the MinGW setup instructions below.
+If you intend to use both MinGW and MSVC on the same machine, it's probably better to exclude CMake and install it manually as described in the MinGW setup instructions below.

 The way the MSVC environment works is that a specific developer shell is provided where the build environment is properly configured.
 You open this from the Start menu via `Visual Studio 2019` -> `Visual Studio tools` -> `VC` -> `x64 Native Tools Command Prompt for VS 2019`.